Underworld-Geodynamics-Education/GeodynamicsJupyterBook/Part1-FluidDynamics/MantleDynamics.md

 **Estimate the kinetic energy of the Pacific Plate** and compare this value to the average daily energy requirement of an adult human.
 Also compare this to the heat lost by the Earth in a day.

+Does this mean that you could eat an extra-large breakfast and then stop plate tectonics ?
 ```

 ## Does the Earth's rotation matter ?